We all love tuning, right? Wrong! Even so, you must admit

 Mic clip on the T-brace or in soundhole

 Tuner on the floor

-harp, then you would be on C, D, E, (thumb on E).
-For the first string
+harp, then you would be on C, D, E, (thumb on E.) Even though the

 for your right hand and the tuning key.
 I would suggest that you never